mialkin/docs/csharp/operators/equality-operator.md

 }
 ```

-For structs, the default implementation of `Object.Equals(Object)` (which is the overridden version in `System.ValueType`) performs a value equality check by using reflection to compare the values of every field in the type:
+For structs, the default implementation of `Object.Equals(Object)`, which is the overridden version in `System.ValueType`, performs a value equality check by using reflection to compare the values of every field in the type:

 ```csharp
 Point p1 = new Point(1, 1);